The Complete Guide to Parking Lot Security: Protecting Property and People

 Mobile Security Units

 Mobile security units, like the LVT® Unit, give you all the benefits of security cameras with advanced features with a distinct advantage: flexibility.
 These units are equipped with solar panels, camera pole mounts, and wheels, allowing to you place them in any outdoor location without the need for preexisting infrastructure.
 Using a cellular connection, LVT Units use remote monitoring to allow you to watch over your property at any time from any place.
+For parking lots and other parking facilities, these mobile surveillance units can be deployed where fixed infrastructure is limited, temporary, or too expensive to install.

 You can even equip your units with loudspeakers and lights to immediately respond to issues, scaring off bad actors and cutting unwanted behavior short.
 LVT Units take this a step further for employees with the SafeNow capability, which allows employees to activate LVT Units from their phones should a security issue arise.